Aisha Griffith

 Selected Presentations

 Griffith, A., Leman, A., Swinehart-Held, K., & Elrod, L. (April 2023).
 Exploring adolescents’ ecological sense of belonging in an FFA Youth Participatory Action Research group.
-Poster presented at the annual meeting of the Society for Research on Adolescence.
-San Diego, CA.
+[Poster presentation].
+The Annual Meeting of the Society for Research on Adolescence, San Diego, CA.

 Research Currently in Progress